top of page

 Why don't you simply charge for your services so you can take all these other items?

-Our facilities are not set up to handle, process or store materials aside from electronics.
-Besides the actual costs of collecting, transporting and handling all those materials, there are the opportunity costs of not being able to collect, transport and store electronics.
-Both soft plastics and cardboard overwhelmingly dominate, so if we took these materials from each customer, within a few days we would literally have no room for electronics.
+Our facilities are not set up to handle, process or store materials aside from electronics. if we took these materials from each customer, within a few days we would literally have no room for electronics.
 We would have to become a completely different company to take this on.

 NSW Government Logo